JohnCoates/Aerial/Documentation/MoreVideos.md

 # 3rd party Sources

-The videos below can be purchased as a way to expand your Aerial Collection and support the artists that created them.
+The videos below can be purchased as a way to expand your Aerial collection and support the artists that created them.

 ## Cityscapes Air
 <p align="center">